neoskop/s3surgeon/README.md

 $ s3surgeon -h
 ```

+## Non-AWS-Usage

+For an example on how to use `s3surgeon` with MinIO instead of AWS S3 see `docker-compose.yml`

 ## License

 This project is under the terms of the Apache License, Version 2.0.
 A copy of this license is included with the sources.